zeitgeistpm/zeitgeist/zeitgeist.md

 Zeitgeist is a blockchain network but also a DAO that oversees the health and sustainability of this network.
-Along with the stakers, the primary maintainers of the network, the Z8 holders themselves have the opportunity to evolve the protocol.
-In times of crisis, the Z8 holders will be the party of last resort to avert danger and protect the protocol from collapsing.
-For these reasons the Z8 is a governance token of the network.
+Along with the stakers, the primary maintainers of the network, the ZGE holders themselves have the opportunity to evolve the protocol.
+In times of crisis, the ZGE holders will be the party of last resort to avert danger and protect the protocol from collapsing.
+For these reasons the ZGE is a governance token of the network.
 Below we detail the governance mechanism of the Zeitgeist DAO.

 Zeitgeist governance is divided into five distinct chambers, each with checks